peterhinch/micropython-font-to-py/FONT_TO_PY.md

  * -f or --fixed If specified, all characters will have the same width.
 By default fonts are assumed to be variable pitch.
- * -x or --xmap Specifies horizontal mapping (this is the default).
+ * -x or --xmap Specifies that the output file should be horizontally mapped.
+ This is the default if no mapping is specified.
+Most display hardware requires horizontal mapping.
  * -y or --ymap Vertical mapping for specialist display hardware.
 Not compatible with `Writer` classes.
  * -r or --reverse Specifies bit reversal in each font byte.